spack/spack/lib/spack/docs/getting_started.rst

    spack install cpuinfo

-If in the previous step, you did not have CMake or Ninja installed, running the command above should boostrap both packages
+If in the previous step, you did not have CMake or Ninja installed, running the command above should bootstrap both packages

 """""""""""""""""""""""""""
 Windows Compatible Packages